mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

   - tech
 ---

-Prior to actually building anything, it is important to think on a higher level what the various components are and how they can interact with each other, i.e. the _architecture_.
+Prior to actually building anything, it is important to think on a higher level what the various components are and how they will interact with each other, i.e. the _architecture_.
-There is a huge amount of different possible setups to choose from, each with their pros and cons.
+Over the process of doing my own setup, I came across a large number of different possible configurations, each with their own benefits and downsides.
-Here, I will not give an exhaustive overview of those, but rather outline the final choice I did make.
+For the first part of this post, I will focus on the final layout.

-Once the architecture has been decided, it is important to realize there are a couple of different _layers of abstraction_ to reason about these, which will be covered in the second part of this post.
+While discussing the architecture, it is important to realize there are a number of different _layers of abstraction_ to reason about these.
+This will be the topic of the second part of this post.

+To make everything more tangible, I did add a third section _detailing toggling a light with push button_.

 This post is a part of a larger series of posts on my home automation setup.
-See the [home automation overview post], to learn about the rationale and a description of the other posts!
+See the [home automation overview post], to learn about the rationale and a description of the other posts.

-Let's discuss!

 # Architecture

+The following diagram gives an high-level overview of the overall architecture.

 ![architecture]

+Its main characteristics are:

+- distributed communication:
+  - communication is (mostly) done via an event-based system, MQTT
+- centralized wiring:
+  - all I/O (push buttons, relays for lights, ...) is connected to modules which fit in a centralized electric cabinet
+  - there is a central service with automations connecting the different modules (home assistant)

+Let's elaborate a bit more on the constituent components.

 ## MQTT broker

-**Central** to the drawing is a [mosquitto MQTT broker].
+In the center of the drawing is a [mosquitto MQTT broker].
 MQTT is a _publish-subscribe_ protocol:

 - there is one central instance, called the _broker_, which manages different _topics_
-- different clients can _publish_ updates, _events_, to the topics
+- different clients can _publish_ updates, called _events_, to the topics
 - in addition, all clients can also _subscribe_ to topics to receive the events

-MQTT is a popular choice for IoT since the event-based model fits well for a lot of problems (e.g. a push button toggle).
+MQTT is a popular choice for IoT since its event-based model fits well for a lot of problems (e.g. a push button toggle).
-Another advantage is that the each of the different clients only need to be aware of their connection to the broker.
+Another advantage is that the each of the different clients only needs to maintain a connection to the broker and the topics they want to be subscribed to.
+This makes for a very _loosely coupled_ and _scalable_ architecture: it is quite easy to add new components.
-A disadvantage however is that all connections rely on the availability of the central broker.
+A disadvantage however is that all connections rely on the availability of the central broker.[^1]

 ## MQTT clients